yunruse/battery/README.md

 | `design_capacity`   | ✔️     | ✔️       |

 Note that:
-- If a method is not supported for an OS, `NotImplemented` is returned.
+- macOS is supported for 10.2 and later.
-- Some device drivers will not return information (a `BatteryError` is raised).
+- Windows is supported for Vista and later.

-- Windows XP and below is not supported.
+A `NotImplementedError` is raised for unsupported OSes or versions.

 # Usage example